wxwern/anvil-lsp/README.md

 - [Node.js](https://nodejs.org/en) version 22 or later.

-To install the language server, view the [installation instructions](#installation) for your editor of choice.
+To install the language server, view the [installation instructions](#language-server-installation) for your editor of choice.

+To install a supported version of Anvil, view the [Anvil installation instructions](#anvil-installation).

 ## Feature Support